Project: Nokor Khmer

 THE THREE DYNASTIES

-Either by fate or by design, the Sumerian Under-world was well known in the Sumerian cosmogony as being the death-place of the world' s fallen court.
+Either by fate or by design, the Sumerian Under-world was well known in the Sumerian cosmogony as being the death-place of the world's fallen court.
 After the Kuru's war, the Indian continent became the escape ground of the fallen court from any part of the world.
-Joined later by the fallen Tchou dynasty, a new Hiong-wang kingdom was under way to form itself at Southeast Asia.
-In the development, the Vakataka consortium was formed to allow these fallen courts to restore themselves with the grass-root local Naga leadership of king Samantha ' s descendants.
-Evidences also show that Funan and Prey-nokor were two of the active members of the Samvat.
-Following the conquest of King Fan Tche Man, evidences show that the Funan Empire got enough strength to take the leading role to challenge the Chinese intervention (Indianization: The Rise of the Gupta: The Naga Connection).
-The situation complicated with the fall of the Han dynasty that drove out the top Hiong-nu leadership down to take refuge at Mahidhara.
-The subsequent rise of the Koshans also lent support to the remnant Mauryan court to take control of Vakataka court through intermarriage.
-After warding off the naga powerhouses of Padmavati, Samudragupta completed the formation of the Gupta court, started by his father Chandragupta I. As we shall see, the Gupta' s intrusion in the naga countries had direct effect on the state affair of Prey Nokor.
-In its latest history, we knew of the Lin-yi king Fan Wen (336-349) who usurped the Prey-nokor throne from the rightful heir of the Kamara court.
-During his short reign, he fought the Chin dynasty of China for the control of Je-nan (Prey Nokor: The Break down of the Hiong-wang Kingdom: The Fight for Independence).
+Joined later by the fallen Tchou dynasty, a new Hiong-Wang kingdom was under way to form itself at Southeast Asia.
+In the development, the Vakataka consortium was formed to allow these fallen courts to restore themselves with the grass-root local Naga leadership of king Samantha 's descendants.
+Evidences also show that Funan and Prey-Nokor were two of the active members of the Samvat.
+Following the conquest of King Fan-Tche-Man, evidences show that the Funan Empire got enough strength to take the leading role to challenge the Chinese intervention (Indianization: The Rise of the Gupta: The Naga Connection).
+The situation complicated with the fall of the Han dynasty that drove out the top Hiong-Nu leadership down to take refuge at Mahidhara.
+The subsequent return of the Koshans also lent support to the remnant Cham legacy by allowing them to rise up over both the Gangetic India and Southeast Asia.
+It would stop altogether the Gupta's campaign to drive down the dominance of the Cham leadership in the state affair of Prey-Nokor.
+In its latest history, the Cham continued on making their intrusion in Southeast Asia since the fall of the Hiong-Wang Kingdom.
+It started with the Lin-Yi king Fan Wen (336-349) who usurped the Prey-Nokor throne from the rightful heir of the Kamara court.
+During his short reign, he fought the Chin dynasty of China for the control of Je-Nan (Prey-Nokor: The Break down of the Hiong-Wang Kingdom: The Fight for Independence).
 We had assumed that he was of Cham background who tried to restore back the Cham aristocracy of Champapura.
-Assumably after Wen's failed northern campaign, the throne of Prey-nokor was taken back by the Kamara king Fan Fo.
-His reign was then abruptly ended by a court member whom the Chinese source identified as a son of the Funan king named Tang-Ken-TChoun.
+Assumably after Wen's failed northern campaign, the throne of Prey-Nokor was taken back by the Kamara king Fan Fo.
+His reign then ended by the usurpation of a court member whom the Chinese source identified as a son of the Funan king named Tang-Ken-TChoun.

 It was then that the history of the Liang mentions about King Viravarman to reign over Prey-Nokor.